 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 Authors who publish with this journal agree to the following terms:

 The names and email addresses entered in this Journal site will be used exclusively for the stated purposes of this Journal and will not be made available for any other purpose or to any other party.

 The costs for running the journal are currently being covered by the Institute of Latin American Studies at Stockholm University, Sweden.
 The costs for digitising back issues and the cost for the Article Processing Charge (APC) will from 2017-2019 be covered by a grant from the Joint Committee for Nordic Research Councils in the Humanities and Social Sciences (NOS-HS).
 It is therefore possible to publish open access articles in Iberoamericana free of charge to Authors.
-The standard Article Processing Charge (APC) for Iberoamericana is £300 (providing editorial processes; web hosting; indexing; marketing; archiving; DOI registration etc).
-We are thankful to the NOS-HS and to the Institute of Latin American Studies for making it possible to publish the journal with open licensing and full service to authors.
+The standard Article Processing Charge (APC) for Iberoamericana help to provide editorial processes; web hosting; indexing; marketing; archiving; DOI registration etc. We are thankful to the NOS-HS and to the Institute of Latin American Studies for making it possible to publish the journal with open licensing and full service to authors.